vcarteroffice/data_ai_fall_2025/module_3/README.md

 3. Build dashboard
 4. Publish and share using Tableau Public

-## Video Lessons - Complete by class Wednesday, February 19th
+## Video Lessons - Complete by class Wednesday or Saturday

 _Est. total Time to Complete: 4 hours_